carsontham/distributed-rate-limiter-experiment/README.md

 # Distributed Rate Limiting with Redis
-This experiment aims to demonstrate how to achieve distributed rate limiting using Redis :)
+This experiment aims to demonstrate how to achieve distributed rate limiting using Redis.

-To mimic a real-life problem that can occur in organizations, this project uses [LocalStack](https://github.com/localstack/localstack) SQS service which mimics a local Amazon Simple Queue Service (SQS).
+To tackle a distributed rate-limiting in organizations, this project uses [LocalStack](https://github.com/localstack/localstack) SQS service which mimics a local Amazon Simple Queue Service (SQS).

-# Simulated Real Life Problem
+# Problem Statement
-For example, you have an application subscribing to a Amazon SQS which continuously polls for messages.
-For each message polled, the application wants to perform certain actions, such as sending an API request to an external organization.
-However, if there are large amount of messages in the queue, it would mean large amount of requests being sent.
-However, external organizations does not want to be flooded with too many incoming API request.
-Thus, rate limiting is introduced.

-But if the application runs on multiple pods/servers, simple rate-limiting may not be sufficient since each pod/server would only know information about itself and not information of other pods.
-This is where Distributed Rate Limiting can be achieved using Redis.
+In highly distributed systems, each individual pods does not know how much requests have been received or sent by other pods.
+This can be a problem when trying to rate-limit the requests, since each pod/server would only know information about itself and not information of other pods.
+This experiment uses open-source tools to demonstrate rate-limiting on distributed systems.

 # Technologies used to experiment with Distributed Rate Limiting
 - Using LocalStack to mimic AWS services https://github.com/localstack/localstack